Rodping/kerbol-orbiter/README.md

 ***disclamer** - this is an aplha version, i'm not a profesional coder or hacker, i just want study code.
 If want help me you, i'll be very very happy ))*

 ## Functional
-At this point i have only coded some classes, like Planet class, whitch create Planet object, for example Kerbin, and you can change some properties, values etc.
+At this point i have only coded some classes, like Planet class, whitch create Planet object.
+For example Kerbin, and you can change some properties, values etc.